 What Will Happen to the IT Specialist Role?

 There’s no risk of agencies not needing their IT team anytime soon, but individuals will need to develop new skills to help manage their agency’s journey to the cloud.

 - Cloud security: While your cloud provider should have strong security, you must understand concepts like cloud data lifecycle, cloud application security, vulnerabilities, and risks.

 - Database management: You can benefit significantly from developing your query language skills.
 Your agency collects and stores huge amounts of data, and while applications generally provide user interfaces to easily access and work with the data, knowing how to pull and manipulate it using queries is useful.

 - Cloud deployment and migration: Software vendors and technology consultants such as Vision33 have the skills to safely and properly move your applications from a server to the cloud or from one cloud service to another.
 However, some understanding of what’s involved will ensure your projects run smoothly.

 - Integrations: A digital transformation means moving all your data and processes onto computers and servers, which requires adopting and connecting multiple programs and applications.
 Doing so unlocks huge value, but managing so many moving parts can get tangly.

-That’s why understanding how integrations work—and utilizing a powerful born-in-the-cloud iPaaS product such as Vision33’s Saltbox—goes a long way in keeping up with the pace of technology.
+That’s why understanding how integrations work—and utilizing a powerful born-in-the-cloud integration platform as a service (iPaaS) solution such as Vision33’s The Saltbox Platform—goes a long way in keeping up with the pace of technology.
 Your existing systems will talk to each other, and you can quickly connect new “best-of-breed” apps as they become available.